 If the issue dealt with the Title VI Discrimination, the first step would be to meet with the Title VI Coordinator of the district within forty-eight (48) hours and then follow the above steps: Teacher, Principal, Superintendent, and Board of Education.

 GRIEVANCE FORM

 Written Notice of Objection And Request for Hearing

 Today's Date Date(s) of Incidences:

-Description of Incident(s): (In specific terms describe the alleged violation, the activity (ies) involved, individual(s) involved, date, time, and location(s) involved).
+(In specific terms describe the alleged violation, the activity (ies) involved ime, and location(s) involved).

 Print Name

 Signature

+Received by